Jacksonville, Florida

 Not drinking water, silly.
 We’re talking about the fact that with 1,100 miles of navigable water Jax (yes people from Jacksonville call it that) has more shoreline than any other city in the nation.
 That’s 22 miles of beaches, 40 miles of the Intracoastal Waterway and the longest stretch of St Johns River in Florida.
 Trust us, if you’re interested in living on or near water it’s hard to beat Jax.

-Hard to believe but Jacksonville is the largest city by area in the lower 48 of these United States (damn you Alaska!).
-What issues can come with that much land when it’s also packed with people?
-For starters it can be a visual mess with all the sprawl, and crime is a problem given the difficulty supporting that much spread, but on the daily the challenge is getting around.
-You’re going to have to drive here given the thin to nonexistent public transportation that makes most cities with this much size face a similar issue.
+It's hard to believe but Jacksonville is the largest city by area in the lower 48 of these United States (damn you Alaska!).
+What issues come with that much land when it’s packed with people?
+For starters, it can be a visual mess with all the sprawl, and crime is a problem in spots given the difficulty supporting that much spread, but on the daily the big challenge is getting around.
+Given the thin to nonexistent public transportation, you're going to have to drive in Jax.

 In terms of Jacksonville’s vibes, residents often claim that the city feels more like a true southern city than the rest of its Floridian neighbors.
 Residents are generally associated with having ‘courtly’ personalities and a strong appreciation for patriotism.
 A lot of residents take pride in fitting seamlessly into the ‘small southern town’ persona and Jacksonville is often quoted as being a strongly religious area.